 E-26 – Standard Light Bulb Base and Socket

-The standard UL size of all lamp holder sockets and light bulbs is the E-26 lamp holder socket and light bulb; most people refer to this as a standard light socket and a light bulb or simply E-26.
-Most table and floor lamps that you purchase will use an E-26 Socket and an E- 26 light bulb.
-This kind of light bulb is also known as a Medium Edison Screw (MES) light bulb.
+The standard UL size of all lamp holder sockets and light bulbs is the E-26 lamp holder socket and light bulb; most people refer to this as a standard light socket and a light bulb or E-26.
+Most table and floor lamps you purchase will use an E-26 Socket and an E- 26 light bulb.
+This light bulb is also known as a Medium Edison Screw (MES) light bulb.

 An E-26 light bulb or lamp socket uses an E-26 size light bulb base that is 26 mm in diameter and will fit into an E-26 size lamp holder socket.
-One way to easily know if your light bulb or socket uses an E 26 bulb is you need to measure the bottom of the light bulb or the inner part of the socket.
+One way to easily know if your light bulb or socket uses an E 26 bulb is to measure the bottom of the light bulb or the inner part of the socket.

 A few things to remember about the standard E-26 sockets and light bulbs: